How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Methodology

-Environmental multipliers such as PUE, WUE, and CIF are assigned based on the cloud provider and regional deployment environments.
-OpenAI models, hosted on Microsoft Azure, use Azure-reported PUE, site-level WUE, and CIF values, supplemented by U.S. national averages for source WUE.
-For AWS-hosted Anthropic and Meta models, we apply AWS-reported PUE and site-level WUE, using U.S. national averages for source WUE and CIF due to limited public disclosures.
-For DeepSeek, we use Chinese data centers' national averages for all multipliers.
+Environmental multipliers such as PUE, WUE, and CIF are assigned according to each cloud provider’s data center locations and corresponding regional grid characteristics.
+For OpenAI and DeepSeek models hosted on Microsoft Azure, we use Azure-reported PUE and site-level WUE values, while CIF and source-level WUE are derived from the specific geographic locations of Microsoft data centers around the world.
+For AWS-hosted models, including those from Anthropic and Meta, we apply AWS-reported PUE and site-level WUE, and compute CIF and source-level WUE based on the regional distribution of AWS data centers used for inference.
+For DeepSeek models that are deployed in Chinese datacenters, we adopt the average PUE and site-level WUE of the thirty most efficient data centers in China, while CIF and source-level WUE are determined using the regional locations of its known or reported data center deployments.